|

 **The data is not official, but will provide good sense of your reel condition.

-If your spool doesn't spin long, please check 3 BBs as follows.
+If your spool doesn't spin long, please check 3 ball bearings as follows.

 Unless you have used your casting reel with saltwater, other ball bearings don't have to be checked for a long time.

-If you find any ball bearings wrong, flush it in a small bottle of light oil or gasoline.
-Many trouble will be solved by this.
-If the ball bearing still make some noise, it is worn out.
-Replace it with new ball bearing.
-Higher grade ABEC ball bearings do little, and normal grade is fine.
-Use the spared money on fishing lines.
+If you find any ball bearings wrong, please replace it with new ball bearing.
+Higher grade ABEC ball bearings do little, and normal grade is enough.

 Gear trouble?